 The people Responisble for making sure it works:

 Key Persons - Children are provided with a variety of opportunities and experiences to support and challenge their learning and development using the Early Years Foundation Stage (EYFS).
-At Mad Hatters planning is personalised to each child, to ensure their interests are taken into consideration when opportunities and experiences are provided, this ensures every child will grow to be resilient, capable, confident, self-assured, and will constantly learn.
-The children have their own learning journals, accesible to parents, and our key persons work together with our parents to ensure consistency in learning.
+At Mad Hatters we follow the children's play and introduce learning opportunities from their interests.
+We understand children can be interested in one thing for a moment, and then jump to something else the next therefore, our key persons are there for them in that moment, and supporting and extending their learning where able.
+This ensures every child will grow to be resilient, capable, confident, self-assured, and will constantly learn.
+The children have their own key person, who work together with our parents to ensure consistency in learning.

 Play is the highest expression of human development in childhood, for it alone is the free expression of what is in a child's soul.

-Our Special Educatioal Needs Co-Ordinator (SENCO) - All children are individuals in their own right and need to be encouraged to develop their own self image, as this will give them a positive approach to themselves and their fellow beings.
+Our Special Educational Needs Co-Ordinator (SENCO) - All children are individuals in their own right and need to be encouraged to develop their own self image, as this will give them a positive approach to themselves and their fellow beings.
 Self confidence - to enable them to cope with people and the environment around them.
-Self reliance – encouraging independence, helping them to cope and to do things for themselves e.g. taking their own coats off etc. Sam our SENCO will keep individual records on children who need or are having extra support, and will work alonside the child's key person, parents and all other proffessionals invloved to create an Individual Education, Health, Care (EHC) Plan to support their learning and development.
+Self reliance – encouraging independence, helping them to cope and to do things for themselves e.g. taking their own coats off etc. Sarah our SENCO will keep individual records on children who need or are having extra support, and will work alongside the child's key person, parents and all other professionals involved to create an Individual Education, Health and Care (EHC) Plan to support their learning and development where needed.
+Please refer to our Special Education Needs, Disabilities and Inclusion Policy for further information.

 Our Management Team - At Mad Hatters we always strive to be outstanding, and our team are one of the most important factors of making sure this happens.
 To ensure are staff stay motivated, and are kept upto date with current practice and legislation, our management team will support staff by allowing them to attend training provided by the local authority, as well as in house training.
 This also means staff are able to extend their own personal proffesional development, and enjoy their role, and in return means staff will stay with us, and build a safe, secure, and fun environment for children to extend and support their own individual development.
 We work with other proffesionals to ensure our practice is at a high standard, and our expectations are the same as others using the Early Years Foundation Stage Curriculum.